lwhs-compsci/intro/README.md

 # Welcome to Lake Washington High School Computer Science Club #

-## Introduction to tooling (Git, C++, CMake) ##
+This is largly an introduction to tooling and workflow.
 If you are looking for more explanations, the internet is your friend.
 You should expect to become quite good at finding answers via the internet, as there are many useful resources.
 Of course, the Telegram group chat is also an excellent way to get help.

 ## C++ ##

 + [cplusplus.com tutorial](http://www.cplusplus.com/doc/tutorial/)

 	I _strongly_ recommend following this tutorial including its installation instructions if you don't have any idea what you are doing.
-It will walk you through installing Visual Studio (which you probably want to do if you use Windows) and provides a tutorial to get you familar with the basics of C++
+It will walk you through installing Visual Studio (which you probably want to do if you use Windows) and provides a tutorial to get you familar with the basics of C++.
+Notably their Visual Studio link is a bit old, go [here](https://www.visualstudio.com/)

 + [University of Washington C++ Resources from CS557](https://courses.cs.washington.edu/courses/cse557/15au/projects/c++resources.html)

 If you find some other tutorials that are helpful, create a pull request that adds them to this document

+#### Note on Installing Tools ####
+If you aren't running Windows, your best bet is to just talk to me over Telegram.
+I'm expecting that if you do something out of the norm, you know what you are doing
+If you want to get something set up on your school laptop (or don't want to install Studio), again, talk to me.
+You're going to be looking at [MSYS2](http://www.msys2.org/) or [Cygwin](http://cygwin.com/), both of which effectivly make your Windows machine look as much like Unix as possible.
+(The Windows Subsystem for Unix is another option but probably not on the school laptops)

 ### Introductory Project ###
 It is recommended that you start off by trying to implement this project, and then show us the result.
 We will and can help you out.